Majors and Careers

 Pharmaceutical Production and Development, Biotechnology, Medicinal Chemistry, Medicine, Pharmacy, Health Promotion, Health Care Delivery Systems, Physical Restoration and Rehabilitation, Program Management and Design, Disease Prevention and Control, Community Health and Outreach, Health Forensics, Health Insurance and Management

-Graduates of Pharmaceutical Sciences are prepared for an unparalleled range of career opportunities in emerging and established biomedical fields in industry, government, research institutes, and education.
+Graduates of Pharmacy and Pharmaceutical Sciences are prepared for an unparalleled range of career opportunities in emerging and established biomedical fields in industry, government, research institutes, and education.
 Opportunities include working in private corporations, hospitals, medical clinics, health care agencies, pharmaceutical industry, biotechnology industry, local and state government agencies, the federal government, educational providers, court and probation systems, and many others.
 Graduates have a rich variety of choices in filling professional positions in any of these settings or first pursuing additional training at the graduate level in pharmaceutics, chemistry, pharmacology, or biological sciences.
-Earning professional degrees in medicine, dentistry, or pharmacy is yet another popular option.
+Earning an advanced professional degree in pharmacy, medicine, dentistry, physician assistant, nursing, or public health is yet another popular option.

 Global and International Health, Disease Prevention, Surveillance, Natural Disasters, Emergency Preparedness and Response, Environmental Health Science, Epidemiology, Health Behavior, Health Psychology, Health Economics, Engineering and Health, Health Policy Analysis, Health Care Management, Health Services Administration, Biostatistics, Health Communication, Health Informatics, Complementary and Alternative Medicine, Health Promotion, Health Demography, Health Insurance, Community Health, Health Risk Assessment, Forensics, Biotechnology, Vaccinology, Genetic Engineering, Health Geography, Health Education, Infectious Disease Prevention, Chronic Disease Prevention, Wellness, Clinical Trials, Urban Health, Rural Health, Water Quality, Nutrition and Food Protection, Air Quality and Health, Health Geology, Vulnerable Populations, Burden of Disease Assessment

-Increasing human population, diversity, and global mobilization makes a cogent argument for pursuing careers in public health in today’s world.
-Emerging government policies such as the United States Affordable Care Act emphasize disease prevention and population health.
+The increase in human population, widening diversity of socioeconomic and cultural attributes, rapid mobility, and internet-enabled broadening of social networks are compelling reasons to pursue pursuing careers in public health.
+Government policies that affect access to health care resources may also influence our ability to prevent disease and promote health in populations.
 Graduates of the UC Irvine Program in Public Health are prepared for careers in research, teaching, and public health practice in private and public sectors.
 Challenges in public health require acquisition and ready deployment of fundamental knowledge and practical skills.
 Employment opportunities exist at city and county health care agencies, state departments of public health, national institutions such as the Centers for Disease Control and Prevention, and international agencies such as the World Health Organization.
 Private foundations and corporations employ public health graduates, including, for example, the Bill and Melinda Gates Foundation and various health insurance providers.
 Nonprofit organizations and community service groups also employ public health degree holders.
 Graduates who are interested in academic career tracks focusing on research and/or teaching will find employment at various units within public and private universities and think-tanks.

 Administration, Architecture, Biostatistics, Clinical Psychology, Corrections/Probation, Counseling, Education, Educational Support Services, Environmental Design, Environmental Planning and Consulting, Epidemiology, Government Service, Health Service, Hospital Administration, Housing Development, Human Resources, Law, Management/Administration, Mental Health, Program Coordination, Psychology, Public Health Research, Public Relations, Real Estate/Development, Research and Research Design, Social Service, Teaching, Urban Planning, Water Quality Control